-There wasn’t very much work done in post-processing, if I can remember, everything was done with “Curves” to balance the highlights and shadows, and some of the colours (green, red) saturated a bit more with selective colour.
+There wasn’t very much work done in post-processing, if I can remember, everything was done with “Curves” to balance the highlights and shadows, and some of the colors (green, red) saturated a bit more with selective color.

 Hello everyone, I am Shimizu Taiki.
 I am a male photographer from Germany.
 I’m just a casual guy, my servants put my pants on, just like everyone else.

-Every evening I eat finest human wellington filet.
+Every evening I eat the finest human wellington filet.
 Because Human Flesh makes me immortal and strawberry-milk makes me beautiful.
 It’s my personal beauty-secret.
-I like smashing Humans, big explosions, sharp knives and cuddle with puppies.
+I like smashing Humans, big explosions, sharp knives, and cuddle with puppies.

 If there would be one thing, I could say to the world, it would be:

 My name is Liene Ratniece, I am 23.
-I born and raised in Riga but currently studying in Baltic Film and Media School, Tallinn University, Estonia.
-I started practicing photography since I was 14-15 years old, beginning with a few pixel digital camera till now – a full frame Nikon D750.
-Photography has always been my favorite way of expressing me.
+I born and raised in Riga but currently studying at Baltic Film and Media School, Tallinn University, Estonia.
+I started practicing photography since I was 14-15 years old, beginning with a few pixel digital camera till now – a full-frame Nikon D750.
+Photography has always been my favorite way of expressing myself.
 The way how I see and feel colors, what they mean to me, enhancing the emotion with the beautiful people surrounding me.
-I am a big fan of fashion photography, neon and glitter.
+I am a big fan of fashion photography, neon, and glitter.

 For more upcoming shoots I rather suggest checking my Facebook page: Liene Ratniece Photography

 My photos were published in magazines all over the world.
-I take inspirations from nature, world around me, my imagination and fashion magazines.
+I take inspiration from nature, the world around me, my imagination, and fashion magazines.
 My favorite photographers are Tim walker, Marcin Tyszka.
 Laura Makabresku, Kimber Beck.
-I’m big Sia Furler fan.
-I love to run on the meadows, listen to the birds and wear floral dresses.
+I’m a big Sia Furler fan.
+I love to run on the meadows, listen to the birds, and wear floral dresses.

-This photograph was published in editorial “Playground” in BeauNu Magazine.
+This photograph was published in the editorial “Playground” in BeauNu Magazine.
 It was taken in Old Zoo in Poznań.
-The model was Kasia Sowińska, the stylist Jay Sidorowicz, makeup artist and hairdresser was Zosia Furmann.
+The model was Kasia Sowińska, the stylist Jay Sidorowicz, makeup artist, and hairdresser was Zosia Furmann.